-This course focuses on financial accounting for business combinations, preparation of consolidated financial statements including consolidation of international subsidiaries.
-The course also studies. financial accounting for partnerships, international transactions and hedging fluctuations in foreign exchange rates.
+This course focuses on financial accounting for business combinations and the preparation of consolidated financial statements.
+The course also covers financial accounting for partnerships, international transactions and hedging fluctuations in foreign exchange rates.

-This course covers the basics of the Federal income tax law as it applies to individuals and corporations.
-Students will examine the major provisions of tax law, the application of law to specific factual situations, and the income tax consequences involved in financial decision making.
+This course covers the basics of the Federal income tax system as it applies to individuals.
+Special attention is given to the major provisions and applications of the tax law.

 |ACCT 5332||Corporate Taxation||

-Course focuses on federal tax laws, follows the lifecycle of a corporation and discusses tax issues at each stage, provides an introduction to flow-through entities, and emphasizes the understanding of how taxes relate to business decisions and planning.
+This course follows the lifecycle of a corporation and examines the federal tax issues encountered at each stage.
+The course also provides an introduction to flow-through entities.
+Emphasis is placed on understanding how taxes relate to business decisions and planning.

-This course covers auditing standings and procedures and requires students to examine business and accounting concepts from an auditor’s perspective.
-To prepare students for the auditing profession, this course will combine theory and real world practice.
+This course covers auditing standings and procedures, and requires students to examine business and accounting concepts from an auditor’s perspective.
+Topics covered include professional standards, audit evidence and documentation, auditing sampling, internal controls, and cash and financial investments.